niccokunzmann/Anya.Walsh/content/offerings/womens-temple.md

 - Open your vocal to sacral channel, opening your vocal expression, womb expression, and all the power, intuition, insight it beholds

 ​​

-​We release old stories, old beliefs, what no longer serves us - have it be held by sisters in its release, to be able to open that gateway that has been closed, and experience the love and pleasure that lies beyond it.
-Orgasmic Breathwork takes us on a journey, alike to conscious connected Breathwork journey, but opening our sacral to vocal channel and inviting Orgasmic breath and sound to enliven our journey on the ocean of emotion, sensation, pleasure, healing and release.
-How your body can experience the entire spectrum of joy, ecstasy, grief, renewal, pleasure, sadness, and whatever else may arise - all in a way that feels whole, beautiful and sacred in a space you are held.